 Software Agents are increasingly being required to make decisions and act locally, but also operate in the context of a "global" Multi-Agent Society (MAS).
-As these Agents become fully autonomous they become forced to make decisions about when and when not to engage (for instance to request information, to delegate important tasks or to trade) with other
+As these Agents become fully autonomous they become forced to make decisions about when and when not to engage (for instance to request information, to delegate important tasks or to trade) with other Agents.

-Agents.
 They must rely on internalised beliefs and knowledge about those other Agents in the society.
 This reliance on beliefs forms the basis of a trust relationship between intentional entities.

-The trust relationship, in its broadest sense, has proved difficult to define [3], [4], [6], [9], [10], [11], [20].
+The trust relationship, in its broadest sense, has proved difficult to define [7], [8], [10], [15], [16], [17], [26].
 We synthesise the following as a working definition, suited to the purposes of this paper.
 "Trust is the assessment by which one individual, A, expects that another individual, B, will perform (or not perform) a given action on which its (A's) welfare depends, but over which it has restricted control".
 Trust therefore implies a degree of dependency of A on B. This dependency may be reciprocal.
-Where the dependency relationship is asymmetric and one individual gains control over the other the relevance of the trust relationship is weakened for both A and B [10].
-Equally, as the element of imposed compulsion in the relationship between the individuals increases, the role of trust recedes.
-Similarly, the role of trust is reduced as the protagonists A and B acquire more complete information about each other (when they may accurately assess the future outcome of each transaction) [11].
-Williams [20] summarises the trust relationship: "agents cooperate when they engage in a joint venture for the outcome of which the actions of each are necessary, and where the necessary action by at least one of them is not under the immediate control of the other".
-The trust relationship may further be subject to exogenous events under the control of neither party, which may or may not affect the relationship [10].
+Where the dependency relationship is asymmetric and one individual gains control over the other the relevance of the trust relationship is weakened for both A and B [16].
+Equally, as the element of imposed compulsion in the relationship between individuals increases, the role of trust recedes.
+Similarly, the role of trust is reduced as the protagonists A and B acquire more complete information about each other (when they may accurately assess the future outcome of each transaction) [17].
+Williams [26] summarises the trust relationship: "agents co-operate when they engage in a joint venture for the outcome of which the actions of each are necessary, and where the necessary action by at least one of them is not under the immediate control of the other".
+The trust relationship may further be subject to exogenous events under the control of neither party, which may or may not affect the relationship [16].

 Autonomous software Agents face all these issues, dependency on others, restricted control, incomplete information and the effects of exogenous events.
 It is little wonder, then, that the issues of trust between Agents should attract attention.
 Until an adequate system of compunction is widely adopted (through legislation, or by mutual agreement, for instance) this situation is likely to remain.
-Griffiths and Luck [7] emphasise the notion of trust as a reciprocal of risk, in the context of co-operative planning between Agents.
-Marsh [11] considers the risk/benefit relationship for Agents in a Distributed AI context.
-Castelfranchi and Falcone [3] divide the notion of subjective trust into component belief types that one Agent might hold with regard to another.
-They argue that such beliefs may be combined to form a Degree of Trust (DoTXYτ) measure, which may in turn be used to decide whether a task of type ( $\tau$ ) should, or should not, be preferentially delegated by Agent X to another Agent, Y. Jonker and Treur [9] present a formalised framework for the description of trust based on sequences of experiences between Agents.
+Griffiths and Luck [11] emphasise the notion of trust as a reciprocal of risk, in the context of cooperative planning between Agents.
+Marsh [17] considers the risk/benefit relationship for Agents in a Distributed AI context.
+Castelfranchi and Falcone [7] divide the notion of trust estimation into component belief types that one Agent might hold with regard to another.
+They argue that such beliefs may be combined to form a Degree of Trust ($\mathbf{DoT}{xy\tau}$) measure, which may in turn be used to decide whether a task of type (τ) should, or should not, be preferentially delegated by Agent X to some other Agent, Y. Jonker and Treur [15] present a formalised framework for the description of trust based on sequences of experiences between Agents.